 - Identify your location and add your business to Google Maps by positioning the marker on the exact spot where your business is located.

-- Add your phone number and click “Next,” or you may skip this step.
+- Add your place’s phone number and click “Next,” or you may skip this step.

-- Click “Continue,” and then choose a way to verify your business.
+- Click “Continue” and then choose a way to verify your business.
 Postcard by mail is the default option to receive your verification PIN; this can take up to 14 days.
 You’ll be sent a verification PIN.
-You may be given the option to receive your PIN by text message or automated phone call.
+You may be allowed to obtain your PIN by text message or automated phone call.

-Continue customizing your business profile with your business hours, a messaging option, a business description, photos, etc. Once verified, your Google Business Profile will display all the information you provided and your business will be added to Google Maps.
+Continue customizing your business profile with your business hours, a messaging option, a business description, photos, etc. Once verified, your Google Business Profile will display all the information you provided, and your business will be added to the Google Business directory on Google Maps.

 You can also add your business to Google Maps and get listed on Google by going directly to Google Maps.
 You have three options.